-For many homeowners, it’s easy to forget about your roof unless there’s a massive problem that needs attention right away.
+For many homeowners, it’s easy to forget about your roof unless there’s a massive problem that needs immediate attention.
 But this isn’t a good way to go about things, as this can be a hassle for both your home and your wallet.

 Because of this, there are plenty of different myths swirling around that have to do with residential roofing installation.
 Since many homeowners don’t realize how exactly to care for a roof until it’s too late, we’ve come up with some common perceptions about roof maintenance that should not be believed.